 You need to sit long and hard and think of what direct message you want your target market to receive.
 Sit with your team and Just Do it!
 Simple and direct does the trick.
 But make sure you don’t go for overkill with out of the world vocabulary.

 Brand message is important.
 You convey happiness, trust, balance or innovation through it.
 Learn more about how to effectively craft it here.

 Pick Your Brand Name

 The reason why I suggest picking the brand name after the brand motto is that most brands tend to revolve the brand motto around the brand name.
 Your brand name isn’t supposed to be based on the availability of the name but around your company values.
 This can be derived only if you set your company values in order first.

-To pick out brand names, you need to focus on your present customers and have thorough market research what the name would imply in their language, slang and what kind of message would the name convey to your heaviest market.
+To pick out brand names, you need to focus on your present customers and have thorough market research on what the name would imply in their language, slang and what kind of message would the name convey to your heaviest market.
 This does not just involve primary research but having a few indirect surveys would help you pick a better name.

 The psychology behind picking names can be read here.